egavazzi/AURORA.jl/docs/src/index.md

-# This is the Aurora.jl documentation
+# This is the AURORA.jl documentation

 Welcome to the documentation